aeither/realmind/README.md

 a game-like learning app where users earn rewards by answering quizzes and challenging others turning study into friendly competition, with real benefits for every correct answer

+DailyWiser turns learning into a real rewards.
+Earn tokens by completing quizzes and battle friends in live quiz duels.

 ## DEMO